 The German Government works both at bilateral level and within the framework of the European Union (EU), the United Nations (UN) and other international organisations to enhance women’s rights and foster gender equality.

-Sexual abuse, trafficking in women, domestic violence, forced marriage and genital mutilation are human rights violations which affect women and children almost exclusively.
-In addition, traditional values, roles and behavioural patterns often lead to women being specifically disadvantaged as regards to their economic, cultural and social rights – such as access to food, education or health care.
+Sexual abuse, human trafficking, domestic violence, forced marriage and genital mutilation are human rights violations that primarily affect women and girls.
+In addition, traditional values, roles and behavioural patterns often lead to women being specifically disadvantaged as regards their economic, cultural and social rights, such as access to food, education or healthcare.

-As part of its efforts to promote women’s rights, the Federal Foreign Office provides support to a large number of projects aiming specifically at gender equality as well as other human rights projects furthering such objectives as good governance, education and health care in various countries and regions.
+As part of its efforts to promote women’s rights, the Federal Foreign Office provides support to a large number of projects aimed specifically at gender equality, as well as other human rights projects furthering objectives such as good governance, education and healthcare in various countries and regions.

-Public awareness campaigns, conducted in collaboration with local non-governmental organizations, are at the forefront of this work.
-These projects include providing women’s rights instruction in Nicaragua and FYR Macedonia, supporting measures to prevent violence against women in Peru, Bolivia, Ecuador and Paraguay, promoting internally displaced women’s involvement in politics in Colombia, supplying advice on realizing women’s economic and social rights in Morocco and on their access to justice in Cambodia, promoting women’s electoral rights in Côte d’Ivoire, and running business-startup seminars for Kurdish-Iraqi women.
+Public awareness campaigns, conducted in collaboration with local non-governmental organisations, are at the forefront of this work.
+These projects include providing training on women’s rights in Nicaragua and the former Yugoslav Republic of Macedonia, supporting measures to prevent violence against women in Peru, Bolivia, Ecuador and Paraguay, promoting internally displaced women’s involvement in politics in Colombia, supplying advice on implementing women’s economic and social rights in Morocco and on their access to justice in Cambodia, promoting women’s electoral rights in Côte d’Ivoire and holding business start-up seminars for Kurdish-Iraqi women.

-Germany's National Action Plan on the Implementation of United Nations Security Council Resolution 1325 for the Period 2013 – 2016
+Implementation Report on the Action Plan of the Federal Government on the Implementation of United Nations Security Council Resolution 1325 for the Period 2013 to 2016

 Gender equality in German foreign policy and in the Federal Foreign Office